samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Choosing the Parameters

-The higher the `spaceCost`, `timeCost`, and `delta`, the longer it takes to compute an output.
+The higher the `spaceCost` and `timeCost`, the longer it takes to compute an output.
 If these values are too small, security is unnecessarily reduced.
 If they are too large, there is a risk of user frustration and denial-of-service for different types of user devices and servers.
 To make matters even more complicated, these parameters may need to be increased over time as hardware gets faster/smaller.

 The following procedure can be used to choose parameters:

-1. If configurable in the implementation, set `delta` to 3.
-This value is used in the paper {{BCS16}}.
-2. Set the `parallelism` to 1 on a server and 4 otherwise.
+1. Set the `parallelism` to 1 on a server and 4 otherwise.
 This assumes most user devices have at least 4 CPU cores.
-3. Establish the maximum acceptable delay for the user.
+2. Establish the maximum acceptable delay for the user.
 For example, 100-500 ms for authentication, 250-1000 ms for file encryption, and 1000-5000 ms for disk encryption.
 On servers, you also need to factor in the maximum number of authentication attempts per second.
-4. Determine the maximum amount of memory available, taking into account different types of user devices and denial-of-service.
+3. Determine the maximum amount of memory available, taking into account different types of user devices and denial-of-service.
 For instance, mobile phones versus laptops/desktops.
-5. Convert the MiB/GiB memory size to bytes.
+4. Convert the MiB/GiB memory size to bytes.
 Then set `spaceCost` to `bytes / HASH_LEN`, which is the number of blocks.
-6. Find the `timeCost` that brings you closest to the maximum acceptable delay or target number of authentication attempts per second by running benchmarks.
+5. Find the `timeCost` that brings you closest to the maximum acceptable delay or target number of authentication attempts per second by running benchmarks.
-7. If `timeCost` is only 1, reduce `spaceCost` to be able to increase `timeCost`.
+6. If `timeCost` is only 1, reduce `spaceCost` to be able to increase `timeCost`.
 Performing multiple rounds is beneficial for security {{AB17}}.

 Regrettably, Balloon has not yet been sufficiently investigated for generic parameter recommendations to be made.
 This is also difficult given how various cryptographic hash functions can be used.